OSPG/atrss/README.md

   - Ctrl-O: Open item and mark it as readed
   - Ctrl-R: Update all feeds
   - Down, Up, Right, Left: Move cursor
-  - Space: Mark item as readed
+  - Space: Mark item/feed as readed
+  - Ctrl-Space: Mark all feeds as read
   - o/O: Open item without marking it as readed
   - R: Update the current feed
   - ":": Open command line